AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/16_sets_weaksets_maps_weakmaps.md

 // WeakSet [ {…} ]
 ```

-You can try running the example above in the Dev Tools of your browser, as you can see after a few seconds **dad** was removed and *garbage collected*.
+You can try running the example above in the Dev Tools of your browser.
+As you can see after a few seconds, **dad** was removed and *garbage collected*.
 That happened because the reference to it was lost when we set the value to `null`.

 &nbsp;